tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. classmethod:: AudioFile.is_type(file)

-   Takes a file-like object with :meth:`read` and :meth:`seek` methods.
+   Takes a file-like object with :meth:`read` and :meth:`seek` methods that's reset to the beginning of the stream.
    Returns ``True`` if the file is determined to be of the same type as this particular :class:`AudioFile` implementation.
    Returns ``False`` if not.